Sledding and Tubing in Yosemite National Park

 Yosemite's Badger Pass Ski, Tube and Snowboard Area offers gentle, kid-friendly slopes for snow tubing along with its downhill and cross-country ski opportunities.

-A free snow play area located on the Big Oak Flat Road to the west of Yosemite Valley on Highway 120.
-Also stop by the Mountaineering Store in Half Dome Village and the Big Trees Lodge for suggestions of sledding hills in these areas of the park.
+A free snow play area is located on the Big Oak Flat Road to the west of Yosemite Valley on Highway 120.
+Also stop by the Mountaineering Store in Yosemite Valley's Curry Village and the Wawona Hotel for suggestions of sledding hills in these areas of the park.

 West of Yosemite, Leland High Sierra Snow Play (snowplay.com) has the reputation of being the biggest & best snow play facility in the Sierra.
 At 6,300-feet, this beautiful natural setting is another world away.
 It is remarkably accessible though.
 Located in Tuolumne County, in the heart of Gold Country, Leland High Sierra is 39 miles east of Sonora on Highway 108.